Helping our community rebound from natural disasters with resilience.

 Samaritan Counseling Services of the Gulf Coast

-Trauma from catastrophic events like Ian can take months to surface and years to heal.
+Trauma from catastrophic events like Hurricane Ian can take months to surface and years to heal.
 Grants to Samaritan helped the organization offer affordable services to more people in the throes of a mental health crisis.

 The Suncoast Disaster Recovery Fund was created in partnership with The Patterson Foundation, which seeded the fund with $500,000 and offered matching gifts up to $750,000, which was quickly fulfilled and inspired other matching gifts for a total of $1.25 million.
 Learn more about The Patterson Foundation.